Some Short Introductory Coding Exercises

 It's assumed that you've had some basic exposure to programming.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Some Short Introductory Coding Exercises.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/some-short-introductory-coding-exercises/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/some-short-introductory-coding-exercises/

 Let’s get started on some introductory coding exercises.
 It’s assumed that you’ve had some basic exposure to programming and that you know about variables, functions, if statements, for loops, while statements, arrays, strings, and dictionaries.
 Ideally, you’ve learned some object-oriented programming (classes, attributes, methods) as well.
 We will speak in terms of Python, but the general ideas are applicable to any programming language.